meras9861/sep11-freedom-project/entries/entry03.md

 Additionally, I am thinking of including characters in my game that range from a child, to an adult, to an elder.
 This way, my users will be able to play my mini-game with someone similar to themselves.
 This can make my users feel more comfortable playing my game and allow them to have a virtual buddy alongside them throughout the game (or not if they the user chooses to not have an avatar).
 These are only some of the many promising solutions I have for my Freedom Project that I think will really make the issue of not having a single game for multiple different age groups be resolved.
 Soon, I plan to get more further in my enginnering desgin process and begin <b>stages 5 and 6</b>, which is to create a prototype and testing/evaluating that prototype.
 I will then get to see all of my ideas up close and decide what I may need to take away or what I may need to add to my project to guarantee a great game for everyone.

 ### Knowledge
-Throughout the last few months, my SEP11 class has taught me how to code my work using <b>variables</b> and <b>loops</b> (for and/or while loops).
-So, I wanted to use all the information I learned from my class (along with my previous knowledge of conditional statements if needed at any point) to modify some of the example codes I have came across when visiting the A-Frame webiste and practice code from Youtube videos/tutorials on what A-Frame can bring to my project, which gave helped me get ideas on how I would like to style my project and what the overall presentation of my project will look like.
+Throughout the last few months, my SEP11 class has taught me how to code my work using <b>variables</b> and <b>conditional statements</b>.
+So, I wanted to use all the information I learned from my class to modify some of the example codes I have came across when visiting the A-Frame webiste and practice code from Youtube videos/tutorials on what A-Frame can bring to my project, which gave helped me get ideas on how I would like to style my project and what the overall presentation of my project will look like.
 The first code I wanted to test out using what I am learning in school is from the guide <a href="https://aframe.io/docs/1.2.0/guides/building-a-basic-scene.html">"Building a Basic Scene"</a> on A-Frame.

 A piece of code from <a href="https://aframe.io/docs/1.2.0/guides/building-a-basic-scene.html#adding-a-background-to-the-scene">"Adding a Background to the Scene"</a>:
 ```javascript